citizenfx/fivem-docs/content/docs/scripting-manual/nui-development/full-screen-nui.md

 ---

 The most common use case of NUI is a full-screen 'UI page', which is overlaid on top of the game and may or may not have input focus.
-These are supported on both FiveM and RedM at this time, and are part of basic CitizenFX framework level support.
+These are supported on both FiveM and RedM at this time, and are part of basic Citizen framework level support.

 The following natives are related to using full-screen NUI: